nus-cs2113-AY2223S1/tp/docs/team/kaseykwok.md

-# Kasey Kwok's Project Portfolio Page
+# Kwok Ying Kwan Kasey's Project Portfolio Page

 ## Project: OneDoc
 OneDoc is a desktop application used for managing medical records and patient details.
 The user interacts with it using